aosabook/500lines/pedometer/chapter.md

 All of the attribute readers in `Trial` are set in the initializer based on optional parameters passed in:

 * `name` is a name for the specific trial, to help differentiate between the different trials.
+* `method` is used to set the type of walk that is taken.
+Types of walks include walking with the device in a pocket, walking with the device in a bag, running with the device in a pocket, running with the device in a bag, etc.
 * `rate` is the sampling rate of the accelerometer during the trial.
 * `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.
-* `method` is used to set the type of walk that is taken.
-Types of walks include walking with the device in a pocket, walking with the device in a bag, jogging with the device in a pocket, jogging with the device in a bag, etc.

 Much like our `User` class, information is optional.
 We're given the opportunity to input details of the trial, if we have it, for more accurate end results.
 If we don't have those details, our program makes assumptions and is still able to produce results, albeit with a higher margin of error.
-Another similarity to our `User` class is the basic input data formatting in the initializer.
+Another similarity to our `User` class is the prevention of invalid values.

 ## Steps Taken